Investment Management Program

 The IMP class manages the Wisman Fund.
 The goal of the “Wisman Fund” is to build a financial base in order to award scholarships to future business students at the John L. Grove College of Business.
 Donation Information

-To achieve a risk adjusted return higher than the benchmark, the S&P 500.
+achieve a risk adjusted return higher than the benchmark set by the IMP class

 For students to apply what they have learned in previous classes to the IMP program.

 - Students gain practical experience investing in securities.